ncbi/blast_plus_docs/README.md

 At this point, you should see the output on the screen.
 With your query, BLAST identified the protein sequence P80049.1 as a match with a score of 14.2 and an E-value of 0.96.

 For larger analysis, it is recommended to use the `-out` flag to save the output to a file.
-For example, append `-out /blast/results/blastp.out` to the last command in Step 3 above and visualize the content of this output file using `cat $HOME/results/blastp.out`.
+For example, append `-out /blast/results/blastp.out` to the last command in Step 3 above and view the content of this output file using `more $HOME/results/blastp.out`.

 You can also query P01349.fsa against the PDB as shown in the following code block.